misoelegant/rpm/rta-mod/README.md

 ## Summary

-- This is a mod that makes minimal QoL changes without affecting the original game as a speedrun.
+- This is a mod that makes minimal QoL changes while aiming to leave the speedrun's gameplay unaffected.
 - Use the [launcher](https://github.com/misoelegant/rpm/tree/master/updater) to download and install this mod.

 ## Options